xperseguers/t3ext-file_list/Documentation/AdministratorManual/ConfigurationOverTyposcript/Index.rst

 Configuration over TypoScript
 -----------------------------

-This table is an overview of the main keys in the plugin configuration "plugin.tx_filelist_pi1":
+This table is an overview of the main keys in the plugin configuration "plugin.tx_filelist_pi1" (legacy):

 .. only:: html